Machine Learning Algorithms

 Scalability and Efficiency

-Handling large datasets can be challenging.
-Techniques such as parallel processing, distributed computing, and efficient algorithms are essential for scalability and efficiency.
+Handling large data sets could pose a significant challenge due to both memory and computational constraints.
+Techniques such as parallel processing, distributed computing, and efficient algorithms are important for ensuring scalability and optimizing performance in processing and analyzing big data.

 Interpretability and Explicable